exclave/exclave/doc/Units.md

 * WorkingDirectory: Directory to run the programs from.
 * Timeout: Maximum number of seconds this scenario should take.
 * Assume: A list of tests that are assumed to have passed.
 Useful for making abbreviated unit tests.
+* StopAfterFailureCount: Number of tests that can fail before the scenario should stop running.

 .trigger